James Outman Preview, Player Props: Dodgers vs. Marlins

-On Wednesday, James Outman (batting .323 in his past 10 games) and the Los Angeles Dodgers play the Miami Marlins, whose starting pitcher will be JT Chargois.
+On Thursday, James Outman (.439 on-base percentage in past 10 games, 77 points above season-long percentage) and the Los Angeles Dodgers face the Miami Marlins, whose starting pitcher will be Braxton Garrett.
 First pitch is at 6:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Marlins.
+He notched a home run while going 1-for-4 in his last game against the Marlins.

 James Outman Game Info & Props vs. the Marlins